H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

-> **Why this matters for Polymathmatic Geography**
+## Why this matters for Polymathmatic Geography

-> This chapter makes Polymathmatic Geography operational by specifying how a Steward System can hold beliefs explicitly tied to **who**, **what**, **where**, **when**, **how**, **why**, **for whom**, **under whose authority**, and **on what evidence**.
+This chapter makes Polymathmatic Geography operational by specifying how a Steward System can hold beliefs explicitly tied to **who**, **what**, **where**, **when**, **how**, **why**, **for whom**, **under whose authority**, and **on what evidence**.
 It directly supports:
-> - **P1 – Every where is entangled** by representing legal, economic, infrastructural, social, and spiritual facts about Appalachia as a unified, structured belief space rather than disconnected layers.
+- **P1 – Every where is entangled** by representing legal, economic, infrastructural, social, and spiritual facts about Appalachia as a unified, structured belief space rather than disconnected layers.
-> - **P3 – Power has a geometry** by encoding dependencies, exposures, and flows as graph and spatial relationships between entities and regions.
+- **P3 – Power has a geometry** by encoding dependencies, exposures, and flows as graph and spatial relationships between entities and regions.
-> - **P5 – Design is a geographic act** by treating schemas, APIs, and guards as design choices that reshape how institutions "see" their territory and act within it.
+- **P5 – Design is a geographic act** by treating schemas, APIs, and guards as design choices that reshape how institutions "see" their territory and act within it.
-> - **P12 – Intelligence with a ZIP code** by binding Ms. Jarvis's cognition to specific West Virginia and Appalachian geographies through GBIM, a verified local resource registry keyed by ZIP, county, and program type, and production RAG services that now route live benefits questions through these structures.
+- **P12 – Intelligence with a ZIP code** by binding Ms. Jarvis's cognition to specific West Virginia and Appalachian geographies through GBIM, a verified local resource registry keyed by ZIP, county, and program type, and production RAG services that now route live benefits questions through these structures; Quantarithmia treats each ZIP‑bound region as a Tacet (founding key) with its own tuning of embeddings and a local estimate of the Material Field \(\xi\) (the community’s lived vibe), so that intelligence remains keyed to place rather than drifting toward placeless averages.
-> - **P16 – Power accountable to place** by requiring that beliefs be inspectable, contestable, and traceable to concrete evidence about particular communities, including whether local resource information has been recently verified with the people running those programs and whether retrieval paths and model decisions are logged through the RAG and 21‑LLM ensemble stack.
+- **P16 – Power accountable to place** by requiring that beliefs be inspectable, contestable, and traceable to concrete evidence about particular communities, including whether local resource information has been recently verified with the people running those programs and whether retrieval paths and model decisions are logged through the RAG and 21‑LLM ensemble stack.

-> This chapter defines the **Computational Instrument** tier: the core representational machinery and retrieval‑and‑routing pipeline that enforce and audit Quantarithmia's spatial‑justice commitments in a live, production Steward System.
+This chapter defines the **Computational Instrument** tier: the core representational machinery and retrieval‑and‑routing pipeline that enforce and audit Quantarithmia's spatial‑justice commitments in a live, production Steward System.

 ## Ms. Jarvis and the Geospatial Belief Information Model (GBIM)

 Within **polymathmatic geography**, Ms. Egeria Jarvis is a bounded, bio‑inspired Steward System whose beliefs are explicitly anchored in place, time, community, and evidence. **GBIM** (Geospatial Belief Information Model) is the core layer tying Ms. Jarvis's reasoning to concrete geographies in West Virginia and Appalachia, implemented as a **Generalized Bio‑inspired Machine** design.

+In Quantarithmia, GBIM is also where Tacets are instantiated: each ZIP‑ or county‑anchored region is treated as a founding key that sets local parameters and hosts a slowly varying Material Field \(\xi\), giving formal hooks for the community’s vibe to enter the Steward’s state rather than hovering as metaphor.

 This chapter presents Ms. Jarvis as a glassbox AI Steward System and explains the Geospatial Belief Information Model underpinning its reasoning.
 The focus is on a rigorous, inspectable architecture for layered reasoning, memory, and judgment explicitly tied to geospatial entities, temporal context, evidential provenance, and the current state of local programs and institutions.
 Within Quantarithmia, Ms. Jarvis and GBIM serve as the technical realization of spatially grounded, justice‑oriented reasoning: they enable asking *“What does the Steward System hold about this place, for whom, under whose authority, and based on what evidence, and when was this last confirmed with the people involved?”* with auditable, contestable answers, now including live RAG‑based flows for Oak Hill, Beckley, and other West Virginia communities.

 ---

 ## What GBIM Is

 <div align="center">
   <img width="60%" alt="geospatial belief information model" src="https://github.com/user-attachments/assets/331685c5-977e-4b60-9a96-3150b71787a2" />
 </div>